Skip to content

 Note: When a device is removed from protection, all open tickets associated with the device are automatically closed.

-Disable developer mode Disables Development mode on the device.
+Disable developer mode Remotely disables Development mode on the device.

 Device password missing